1. Home

 Pick the right resume layout and design for a store manager resume

-You know how the right design makes a difference to the flow and ambiance of a store, and your resume is no different.
-Presentation matters.
-You want customers to be able to find what they seek without frustration; you want the same for recruiters.
-If your design is too busy or confusing, they will move on.
+As a store manager, you are well aware that presentation makes a difference.
+That holds true for your resume as well.
+You want customers to be able to find what they seek without frustration, and you want the same for recruiters.
+If your design is too busy or confusing, they may become distracted or move on.

 Store manager text-only resume example